Call for Submissions

 - Under the Submitter Menu, select Submit or Edit a Proposal.

-- Select the type of session you wish to submit to as your first choice.
+- Select the type of submission you want to make.

 Confirmation of Proposal Submission